Blue Heelers: episode guide

 Amy relinquishes her position on the cold case squad to PJ, and they part, to continue seeking justice for the victims of crime.

-Guest Starring: Lynette Curran as Marie Biden, David Field as Charlie Biden, Rebecca MacAuley as Jan Thompson, Andy Rodoreda as Garth Henderson, Tara Morice as Melanie Anderson, Natalie Bate as Pathologist, Mike Newman as Forensic Officer, Madeleine Jay as Girl in Videotape
+Guest Starring: Lynette Curran as Marie Biden, Andy Rodoreda as Garth Henderson, David Field as Charlie Biden, Tara Morice as Melanie Anderson, Rebecca MacAuley as Jan Thompson, Natalie Bate as Pathologist, Mike Newman as Forensic Officer, Madeleine Jay as Girl in Videotape

 Last Orders